-Unions and layoffs

-48 Is the state (or a particular area) known to be heavily unionized?
+Unions and layoffs Is the state (or a particular area) known to be heavily unionized?

-According to the Bureau of Labor Statistics, union members account for about 6.7% of wage and salary workers in Colorado in 2022.
+According to the Bureau of Labor Statistics, union members account for about 6.9% of wage and salary workers in Colorado in 2023.
 Industries with union representation include mining, manufacturing/construction, healthcare, public employment, and retail/grocers.

-49 What rules apply to layoffs?
+Unions and layoffs What rules apply to layoffs?
 Are there particular rules for plant closures/mass layoffs?